 In addition to increased risk of accidents, you’re also more likely to be a victim of theft during the holidays.
-According to the National Retail Federation (NRF), shopping this season is expected to trump the 10-year average.
-American consumers plan to spend more than $900 each during the holiday shopping season this year, according to an NRF survey.
+According to the National Retail Federation (NRF), American consumers plan to spend an average of $875 during the 2023 holiday shopping season.
 That’s a lot of loot – and holiday scammers are well aware.

 There are several precautions you can take to minimize your risk of theft and/or bodily injury.